Xe/site/blog/prometheus-grafana-loki-nixos-2020-11-20.markdown

   - promtail
 ---

-# How to Setup Prometheus, Grafana and Loki on NixOS

 When setting up services on your home network, sometimes you have questions along the lines of "how do I know that things are working?".
 In this blogpost we will go over a few tools that you can use to monitor and visualize your machine